Huge Profits, Tiny List

 While you may not fully agree with my precept here that most readers are leaders, you will most likely agree that all leaders are readers.

 As an author of more than twenty-five books, I’ve decided to share some of my favorite books and authors with you here.
-And be sure to leave a comment if you have some favorite reads you’d like to share with me and the other readers who regularly read my articles and posts.
+And be sure to leave a comment if you have some favorite reads of your own on any topics at all, that you’d like to share with me and the other readers who regularly read my articles and posts.

 Risking aversion is common.
 So many factors influence a business’ success, it makes sense to limit risk and focus on the sure thing as much as possible.
 Problem is, we live in an era where failure to take risk can lead to being invisible.